What does it cost to hire a ghostwriter?

 Q: Where can I find a cheap writer?

 A: Not here.
-You can put an ad on Craigslist (Gigs > Writers) or maybe on one of those sites that offer a large number of writers eager for your business, each trying to undercut the others.
+You can put an ad on Craigslist (Gigs > Writers) or maybe on one of those freelancer websites that offer a large number of writers eager for your business, each trying to undercut the others.
 I suggest you exercise caution and get references.

 Q: How do you find your writers?